RadioAstronomySoftwareGroup/pyuvsim/benchmarking/README.md

 configuration uses a HEALPix sky model, so the Nside parameter of that map must also be given.

 The script `run_benchmarking.py` makes the configuration files and SLURM job script, and can submit the SLURM job or update the BENCHMARKS.log log file with the latest run.
-To make the configuration files, run:
+To make the configuration files, run the following from the benchmarking directory:
 ```
     python run_benchmarking.py settings.yaml --init_config
 ```